 April Reese, MPH

 April is an experienced leader who has expertise in evaluation, policy, and program planning.
-She also served as the staff liaison to the North Carolina Diabetes Advisory Council.
-April is a graduate of the University of North Carolina at Chapel Hill’s Management Academy for Public Health and the North Carolina Department of Health and Human Services Leadership Program.
+She is a graduate of the University of North Carolina at Chapel Hill’s Management Academy for Public Health and the North Carolina Department of Health and Human Services Leadership Program.
 Since joining NACDD, she has completed a certificate in Workplace Diversity, Equity and Inclusion and is applying these skills to her current scope of work.

-Previously, April worked as the Education and Communications Director for the North Carolina Council for Women and Domestic Violence Commission and in various capacities for the Wake County Public School System.
-She has a Master of Public Health from the University of North Carolina at Chapel Hill and a Bachelor of Social Work from the University of Missouri at Columbia.
-She is married with two sons and two dogs.
+April has a Master of Public Health from the University of North Carolina at Chapel Hill and a Bachelor of Social Work from the University of Missouri at Columbia.
+She is married and has two sons and three dogs.